PageModifiedOfficial/pagemodified-legal/cookies.md

 - Essential cookies.
 We may use essential cookies to authenticate users and prevent fraudulent use of user accounts.

-For the full disclosure section, including all types of cookies (from essentials to advertising cookies), create your own Cookies Policy.

 ## THIRD-PARTY COOKIES